DaC00P/tablegetter/README.md

-Please note: first commit didn't work, waiting till after lecture to try again

-# FresherNote
+# TableSetter

-[Heroku link][heroku] **Note:** This should be a link to your production site
+[Heroku link][heroku] coming soon...

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
+TableSetter is a web application inspired by AirBNB that will be build using Ruby on Rails and React.js.
+Its purpose will be to make restaurant reservations for users, and then allow users who have attended a restaurant to review it.
+It will integrate a map & search bar for finding restaurants, and a scrollable list of restaurants.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
+- [ ] A production README, replacing this README
-- [ ] Notes
+- [ ] Restaurant Map
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Notebooks for organizing notes
+- [ ] Reservations for Restaurants
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Tags for notes
+- [ ] Reviews for Restaurants
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Rich Text Editing of notes
+- [ ] Search for Restaurants by area (likely city based) and Cuisine
     - [ ] Smooth, bug-free navigation
     - [ ] Adequate seed data to demonstrate the site's features
     - [ ] Adequate CSS styling

 ## Design Docs
 * [View Wireframes][views]